 The college maintains statistical data regarding certain crimes committed on college-controlled property.
-The report contains offenses reported and a description of the 2014 Fall Term population.
-A paper copy will be provided upon request.
+The annual Campus Security Report contains offenses reported for the previous year.
+A paper copy may be requested in the Student Services Office.
 Students may also request to view the campus crime log.

-Additional data is displayed on the college's bulletin board located in the Student Services lobby.
 Questions or concerns regarding campus security matters may be directed to the TCAT administration.